Have questions? We have some answers. Check our most commonly asked questions below or ask a new one of us through the contact form.

 How is my placement for an internship determined?

-Once your application is complete and approved by Human Resources, your resume, application summary and areas of interest will be sent to the departments and regions to match with internship openings.
+For US interns, once your application is complete and approved by Human Resources, your resume, application summary, and areas of interest will be sent to the departments and regions to match with internship openings.
 If a match is found, we will send you the job description to see if the position is a good fit for you and meets your educational needs (if applicable).
 If you are interested, the department director and internship director will have a conference call (interview) with you and if both the director and you feel like it is a good fit, then we will send you the Internship Agreement form to sign formalizing the internship.
+For interns from the EU, EFTA, or the UK, the process is slightly different depending on which country you are from.

 How is the support rate determined?